 Whether you are growing your grape vines in a row or over a trellis, your grape vines must be pruned each year.
-Learning how to prune your grape vine is the first step to a heavy grape production.
+Learning how to prune your grape vine is the first step inreaping a bountiful supply of grapes.
 Grape vines need a heavy pruning that often scares gardeners as they have to remove 90% of the branches!

 Is it really necessary to prune the grape vines?

 If you would like to collect more than one cluster of grapes, yes!
-Here is why: the vine will only be producing fruit on the new branches of the year.
+Here is why: the vine will only produce fruit on the new branches of the year.
 If you let the vine make five meters of branches every year, after 3 years your vine will have to feed 15 meters of branches to reach the branch's extremity where the fruit are!
-The vine will not have much energy left when it comes to the end of the branch, hence the fruit yield will be very low.
-Pruning your vine is essential, because it limits the amount of useless branches to feed. (read: branches not producing fruit)
+The vine will have little energy left when it comes to the end of the branch, hence the fruit yield will be low.
+Pruning your vine is essential, as it limits the amount of branches not producing fruit.

 When to prune a grape vine?